FrankBoesing/TeensyFMTransmitter/README.md

 # TeensyFMTransmitter

-Prototype version, more a study than ready to use.

 * NO additional hardware needed.
 * processes audio from i.e. 44.1ksps WAV files on SD card
 * full integration into Audio Library